Boston’s City Council Just Passed an Overhaul of Airbnb

 Airbnb, based in San Francisco, has fought back, hard, against new regulations, arguing they would harm a service that gives Boston residents a way to earn extra money, while also offering travelers an affordable alternative to hotels.
-Its campaign has included ads, email blasts and phone calls directed at its users, and has targeted specific city councilors.
+Its campaign has included ads, email blasts and phone calls directed at its users, and has featured has targeted specific city councilors.

 Overhauling the short-term rental industry may impact housecleaners and others who now work to maintain the properties.
 It may also cut into what Airbnb described in an internal study as tourism benefits to Boston neighborhoods with fewer hotels, such as Dorchester, Roxbury, Mattapan, and Jamaica Plain.

 In a statement following the vote, Airbnb called the move “disappointing” and said it was “proof that our community’s feedback and concerns were not heard”:

 For two years Airbnb and our Boston hosts have worked closely with the Mayor and members of the City Council to share helpful data and collaborate on fair home sharing policy.
 Today’s disappointing vote is proof that our community’s feedback and concerns were not heard.
 The new ordinance unfortunately creates a system that violates the privacy of our hosts, and prevents Boston families from making much-needed extra income in one of the country’s most expensive cities.
 We’re hopeful there will be an ongoing discussion on these topics so that our community can continue to fight for their ability to share their homes and make ends meet.